tetsuo13/MediaWiki-to-DokuWiki-Importer/README.md

 Copy ``settings.php.dist`` to ``settings.php`` and edit the contents to provide the path to the source MediaWiki and target DokuWiki installations.
+Even if running from a web server, the paths cannot be URLs.

 Whether you will be using the command line or a web server, the target file to be called is the same.
 If using the command line: